Shiobara, a historic resort village with a 1000-year history

 The Houkigawa River and Nanatsuiwa Bridge

 Though you can take a one-day trip to Shiobara from Tokyo, remember staying at Ryokan or Japanese style inn and soaking in hot springs is the biggest attraction.
-There are many reasonable accommodation in Shiobara Onsen Hot Springs Village.
+There are many reasonable accommodations in Shiobara Onsen Hot Springs Village.

 From Tokyo to Shiobara by train and bus